mmarkdown/mmark/Syntax.md

 ### XML RFC 7749 Output

 When the RFC editor drops support for this format it will be removed from Mmark as well.
-This is expected to happen in 2019.
-This has been implemented in October 2019.
+This is expected to happen in 2019. **This has been implemented in October 2019**.

 ### HTML5 Output